 Community Safety

-Areas of progress

-- ✓ The total number of notifiable offences in Croydon has risen in recent years but the rate of offences committed in Croydon is lower than the London average.

-- ✓ The number of gang flagged offences has decreased but there remains an issue around public perception of this issue.

-- ✓ The number of hate crimes is decreasing.

-- ✓ Croydon has moved from the 3rd highest rate of Domestic Abuse to the 10th highest in London.
+- ✓ The total number of notifiable offences in Croydon has risen in recent years but the rate of offences committed in Croydon is lower than the London average. - ✓ The number of gang flagged offences has decreased but there remains an issue around public perception of this issue. - ✓ The number of hate crimes is decreasing. - ✓ Croydon has moved from the 3rd highest rate of Domestic Abuse to the 10th highest in London.

-Challenges

-- △ Only 3 of the 7 MOPAC offences are performing better than in the previous year.

-- △ Knife crime is still an issue with around 30% resulting in injury or death.

-- ⚠ Higher rate of first time entrants to the criminal justice system than the London average.
+- △ Knife crime is still an issue with around 30% resulting in injury or death. - ⚠ Higher rate of first time entrants to the criminal justice system than the London average.

-Overview

 Community safety remains a priority in Croydon.
 This section outlines the issues in the borough for key crime types and flytipping.

 - Total notifiable offences

-- MOPAC 7
+- New Crime Plan

 - Gang crime and serious youth violence

 - Knife crime

 - Hate crimes

 - Domestic abuse and sexual violence

 - Antisocial behaviour

 - Youth offending

 - Adult offending

-Crime